Active funds failing to beat passives amid technology boom - how should you invest?

 AJ Bell data shows most active funds are underperforming.
 We reveal the regions where machines have beaten managers

-Active fund managers may sell themselves on being able to outperform the markets over the long term but few are currently beating their passive alternatives.
+Active fund managers may sell themselves on being able to outperform the markets over the long term but they are continuing to struggle against passive alternatives amid a technology stock boom.

-Research has revealed that only around a third of active fund managers have beaten the average passive fund performance in their sector during the first half of 2024.
+Research has revealed that only around a third of active fund managers have beaten the average passive fund performance in their sector during the second half of 2024.

 It comes as investors will have been seeking returns to combat high inflation and borrowing costs, suggesting many could be wasting money on fund manager fees when they could earn the same or better returns with a passive fund.